emrgnt-cmplxty/fermi/docs/0.old/tutorials/front-end/naj-examples.md

 ### `JsonRpcProvider` {#jsonrpcprovider}

-This class provides connectivity to the Axion platform.
-It is used by all other parts of `near-api-js` when interacting with the Axion network to send transactions. `JsonRpcProvider` can also be used as a standalone utility for querying the network via RPC calls directly for network status, processed transactions, blocks and chunks on the network.
+This class provides connectivity to the Fermi platform.
+It is used by all other parts of `near-api-js` when interacting with the Fermi network to send transactions. `JsonRpcProvider` can also be used as a standalone utility for querying the network via RPC calls directly for network status, processed transactions, blocks and chunks on the network.

 Here we've included the Typescript interface for `JsonRpcProvider` to make it clear which types are accepted as parameters and returned by the method calls.